lucas-andrade94/react-native-focus-time/README.md

 ## 💻 Project
-**Focus Time is an app for Android and iOS thar helps you to focus for some time in one activity**
+**Focus Time is an app for Android and iOS that helps you to focus for some time in one activity**

 ## 💿 Instalation